Informational Text Features: Make A Penguin Labeling Activity…..

 Frog Snails and Puppy Dog Tails– Penguin Snow Globe

-Gift of Curiosity– Penguin Printables Pack ages 2-7
+Gift of Curiosity– Penguin Printable Pack ages 2-7

 Thanks for reading,